Lichauco Heritage House

 The Lichauco Heritage House, formally known as the O'Brien-Lichauco Heritage House is one of the oldest surviving houses in Santa Ana, Manila, Philippines.
-Originally built in 1859, the house was purchased in the late 1940s by a prominent Filipino lawyer and dignitary, Marcial Lichauco from a European family who had fled the Japanese occupation in the Philippines.
+The house was purchased in the late 1940s by a prominent Filipino lawyer and dignitary, Marcial Lichauco from a European family who had fled the Japanese occupation in the Philippines.
 The house was declared as a heritage house by the National Historical Commission on July 10, 2010.
 The Lichauco Heritage house is located along Pedro Gil Street.
 It is the only declared Heritage House in Santa Ana, and one of the only two declared heritage houses in Metro Manila along with Mira-Nila House in Quezon City.

 History

+An old picture of the Lichauco Heritage House taken prior to extensive postwar reconstruction.

-Initial surveys of the house indicate that it was constructed during the 1850-1860s during the late Spanish period.
+Although the house has undergone significant postware renovation, initial surveys of the house suggest that at least some parts may have been constructed during the 1850-1860s during the late Spanish period.
+However, only a small fraction of the original construction remains.
 It was deliberately constructed facing the Pasig River because at the time, the river was an avenue for a flourishing market and a major transport route for visitors travelling in Manila.